theapplearchive/theapplearchive.github.io/README.md

 This will allow you to block iOS updates to stay on your current version.

-This will also prevent your phone from continually asking you to update.
+You will no longer be contrinually prompted to update.

 ### [Jailbreak](https://theapplearchive.github.io/jailbreak)